Single-Step Booking

 Lunch is served at a local restaurant nearby, offering a chance to relish a meal freshly prepared with local ingredients.
 This marks the final stop on your tour, allowing for a moment of relaxation before the journey back to Belek.
 The return trip to your hotel signifies the conclusion of the Demre & Myra & Kekova Tour, leaving you with a heart full of joy and memories to cherish from this unparalleled experience.

-How much does Demre Myra Kekova Tour From Belek cost?
+How much does Demre Myra Kekova Tour from Belek cost?

-Belek Hotels – 06:15
+Belek Hotels ≅ 05:00

 Includes

-• Hotel Transfer (Both Ways)
+• Round-trip Hotel Transfer

 • Kekova Sunken City Boat Trip